Next Cohort starting on

-It is mandatory to attend an Information Session* if you wish to be considered for the February 2022 program.
-The next information session Thursday, November 25, 2021 is FULL
+*It is mandatory to attend an Information Session* if you wish to be considered for the program.

-*Required: Access to a device which will allow you to participate in a video conference.Click here to be notified should another information session open-up.
+Required for the information session: Access to a device which will allow you to participate in a video conference.Click here to register for an information session

 Full-time Program - Attestation d’Études Collégiales (AEC) LEA.80